vuejs/vue/README.md

 - Plain JavaScript objects as reactive models
 - Component-oriented development style

-Note that Vue.js only supports IE9 or above.
+Note that Vue.js only supports [ES5-compliant browsers](http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
 To check out live examples and docs, visit [vuejs.org](http://vuejs.org).
 You can also start with this excellent screencast series on [Laracasts](https://laracasts.com/series/learning-vuejs).

 ## Questions